timh1203/algorithmDS/frontEndMasters.md

 1) how fast an algorithm is
 2) techniques to optimize certain types of algorithms
 3) getting comfortable with recursion
-4) impllement a couple sorting and searching algorithms
+4) implement a couple sorting and searching algorithms
 5) understand difference between Divide & Conquer and Dynamic Programming
 6) pros and cons of Greedy technique
 7) recursive brute force algorithm